psunlpgroup/PyrEvalv2/README.md

 ### Directories
 Here is an explanation of the folders present in the PyrEval package:
 - ABCD: The directory where ABCD repository should be placed.
 - Baseline: The ground truth scores for the sample dataset based on the manual annotations.
-It is in the form of  *csv file.
+It is in the form of  .csv file.
 It can be used for verifying that PyrEval as been run correctly, using the datasets in the Datasets folder.
+- Datasets: A dataset to generate the baseline results (the crypto-currency dataset from [1]).
 - img: image files used in the README.md
 - Preprocess: For preprocessing your raw texts (step 0 and 1).
 Currently the decomposition into sub-sentence clauses uses Stanford CoreNLP tools [6], and conversion to semantic vectors uses WTMF [3, 4] In principle, these can be replaced by other methods.
 See the parameters.ini file.
 - Pyramid: Code for processing model summaries (step 2).
 PyrEval uses model summaries that must be placed in Raw/model to build the pyramid, using the EDUA algorithm [1].